Colombia and Ecuador conduct research in nanotechnology for sustainable agricultural production.

 Context of the story

-Agriculture is one of the sectors that generates the highest pollutant emissions globally as a consequence of the indiscriminate application of fertilizers, increasing greenhouse gas emissions.
-Therefore, fertilizer formulations combined with nanofertilizers are proposed to improve crop yields, reduce production costs, improve nutrient use efficiency, reduce soil and water pollution and mitigate greenhouse gases produced by agriculture.
+Agriculture is one of the sectors that generates the highest pollutant emissions globally as a consequence of the indiscriminate application of fertilizers, increasing greenhouse gas (GHG) emissions.
+Therefore, fertilizer formulations combined with nanofertilizers are proposed to improve crop yields, reduce production costs, improve nutrient use efficiency, reduce soil and water pollution and mitigate GHGs produced by agriculture.

-Support to agricultural producers with new technologies and production methodologies.
+Support for agricultural producers with new technologies and production methodologies.

 The implemented initiative